GlaivePro/Ajaxable/README.md

 </table>
 ```

-User will receive an updated list (prepared according to your `ajaxable.tags.list` view).
+User will receive an updated list (prepared using your `ajaxable.tag` view).
 The new list will replace the `.ajaxable-list` that you have wrapped this in.
 For specific cases you can specify selector for the list in `data-ajaxable-list`.

 To change visibility of an item, make a `.ajaxable-control` with `toggle`, `show` or `hide` action.
 We do it like this:
 ```html